Battle of Mogaung: Mogaung

 Calvert planned his next attack for 23 June towards Natyigon, a key position and the last outer bastion of Mogaung.
-At first light on that day the final assault was launched; every available fit man was called up; cooks, orderlies and even Headquarters personnel.
-The Chinese attacked towards the railway station along the railway embankment which was effectively a last line of defence.
-Despite a heavy bombardment the attack failed and the Chinese were held back with intense Japanese machine gun fire.
+At first light on that day, the final assault was launched; every available fit man was called up: cooks, orderlies and even Headquarters personnel.
+The Chinese attacked towards the railway station along the railway embankment, which was effectively a last line of defence.
+Despite a heavy bombardment, the attack failed, and the Chinese were held back with intense Japanese machine gun fire.
 The Chindits had no choice but to halt along this line for the remainder of the day.

-Earlier reconnaissance had pin-pointed the 'Red House', a large bricked building.
-The following day after a heavy bombardment from the Chinese guns and British mortars as well as air attacks the British attacked from the North of the station.
-Once more fighting was intense, the Japanese defending tenaciously despite the constant pounding.
+Earlier reconnaissance had pinpointed the 'Red House', a large brick building.
+The following day, after a heavy bombardment from the Chinese guns and British mortars as well as air attacks, the British attacked from the North of the station.
+Once more, fighting was intense, the Japanese defending tenaciously despite the constant pounding.
 The building and surrounding positions were only taken after brutal fighting in which flamethrowers, grenades and PIATs were used.
 One of the men involved was Rifleman Tulbahadur Pun; his single-handed gallantry as part of the Gurkhas attack on the 'Red House' earned him a nomination for the Victoria Cross.
-The other nomination fell to Captain Michael Allmand who attacked a machine-gun position holding up his remaining company.
+The other nomination fell to Captain Michael Allmand, who attacked a machine-gun position holding up his remaining company.
 He knocked out the position with grenades but was mortally wounded in the process.
 The Chinese provided some fire support but did not take part in this attack, instead protecting the flanks and cutting off any Japanese escape attempt.
-The assault by the Gurkhas totally unbalanced the Japanese and Takeda had no other choice to withdraw or risk his battalions being destroyed.
+The Gurkhas' assault completely disbalanced the Japanese, and Takeda had no choice but to withdraw or risk his battalions being destroyed.

-The final attack was on the railway station on 25 June – the Chinese attack from the South was postponed but the Lancashires and the South Staffordshires went in anyway and after more heavy fighting finally took the battered remains and met up with the Chinese.
-With the British having a major foothold in the town, the Japanese launched a number of counterattacks that night, but they were beaten off.
+The final attack was on the railway station on 25 June – the Chinese attack from the South was postponed, but the Lancashires and the South Staffordshires went in anyway and, after more heavy fighting, finally took the battered remains and met up with the Chinese.
+With the British maintaining a strong foothold in the town, the Japanese launched several counterattacks that night, but they were beaten off.
 The following morning Chindit and Chinese patrols found Japanese positions outside the town abandoned.
-Any Japanese that escaped did so by using oil drums in the hope they would make it downriver to Myitkyina.
-Many however were shot up by patrolling Chindits.
+Any Japanese who escaped did so using oil drums, hoping they would make it downriver to Myitkyina.
+Many, however, were shot up by patrolling Chindits.

-With the battle largely over the Chindits consolidated their position in Mogaung, but they were physically and mentally exhausted.
+With the battle largely over, the Chindits consolidated their position in Mogaung, but they were physically and mentally exhausted.
 The brigade at the end of the battle had fewer than 550 men left of fighting strength.
-The Lancashire Fusiliers, King's Regiment and South Staffordshires could only muster 300 between them and the 3/6th Gurkhas had 230 left fit.
+The Lancashire Fusiliers, King's Regiment and South Staffordshires could only muster 300 between them, and the 3/6th Gurkhas had 230 left fit.